-Despite the image of affluent Celtic Tiger emigrants, a 2000 report revealed that 10% of those sleeping rough on the streets of London were Irish.
+Despite the image of affluent Celtic Tiger emigrants, a report finds ten per cent of those sleeping rough on the streets of London are Irish.

 Almost a quarter of those who use homeless day centres in London are Irish and single.
 Among older people the likely to be mental health problems or alcoholism.
 With younger homeless people, it can be drug abuse of family breakdown.